What is a crypto wallet (cryptocurrency wallet)?

 With a traditional bank, users receive bank accounts with account numbers.
 With a cryptocurrency blockchain, the public key serves the same basic concept as the bank account number.
 Simply having a bank account number or a public key isn't enough to conduct a full set of transactions with an account.

-Blockchain works with a public key infrastructure model for cryptography, where there is a public key and a private key that are only supposed to be known by users that hold a given asset or cryptocurrency.
-Both a public key and a private key are needed to access and transfer cryptocurrency.
+Blockchain works with a public key infrastructure model for cryptography.
+A public key and private key are only supposed to be known by users that hold a given asset or cryptocurrency.
+Both keys are needed to access and transfer cryptocurrency.
 Just as a private personal identification number is used to access a bank account with a bank card, a private key is needed to access the asset on a blockchain.

-Crypto wallets hold users' private keys and information where the public keys are located on the blockchain.
-With the combination of both public and private keys, a crypto wallet can enable a secured operation to validate a balance and send or receive cryptocurrency transactions.
+Crypto wallets hold the user's private key and information, while public keys are located on the blockchain.
+With the combination of public and private keys, a crypto wallet can enable a secured operation to validate a balance and send or receive cryptocurrency transactions.

 Types of crypto wallets

 There are functionally two core types of crypto wallets: hot wallets and cold wallets.
-Hot wallets are generally always on and connected to the internet, while cold wallets are typically disconnected and only connect online as needed.
+Hot wallets are generally always on and connected to the internet, while cold wallets, sometimes also referred to as cold storage, are typically disconnected and only connect online as needed.

 Within the category of cold wallets are two primary types:

 - Hardware wallets.
-With a hardware-based crypto wallet, the private keys for a user's cryptocurrency balance are stored on a physical medium, which is typically a USB drive.
-Because the hardware wallet is a secured device that isn't always connected, it ensures a form of isolation when the user pulls the key out.
+With a hardware-based crypto wallet, the private key for the user's cryptocurrency balance is stored on a physical medium, which is typically a USB drive.
+Because it's a secured device that isn't always connected, the hardware wallet ensures a form of isolation when the user pulls out the key.